juTelles/knowledge-library/git-github.md

 #### Status
-You can see the branch status (preparation area status) if you want with
+You can see the branch status (working directory status) if you want with

 ``` git status ```